NILAY-KS07/nilay-ks07.github.io/README.md

-## Just an experimental static webpage deployement, with SEO adn Google Ads integration.
+## Just an experimental static webpage deployement, with SEO and Google Ads integration.